Epipolar Geometry Improves Video Generation Models: Conclusion

 \section{Conclusion}

-We present a novel approach for enhancing 3D consistency in video diffusion models by leveraging classical epipolar geometry constraints as preference signals.
-Our work shows that classical geometric constraints provide more stable optimization signals than modern learned metrics, which produce noisy targets that compromise alignment quality, and training on static scenes with dynamic cameras generalizes effectively to diverse dynamic content, demonstrating the broad applicability of geometric principles.
+We present an approach for enhancing 3D consistency in video diffusion models by leveraging epipolar geometry constraints as preference signals.
+Our work shows that classical geometric constraints provide more stable optimization signals than learned metrics, which produce noisy targets that compromise alignment quality.
+Training on static scenes generalizes effectively to diverse dynamic content, demonstrating the broad applicability of geometric principles.
 The resulting models generate videos with fewer geometric inconsistencies and more stable camera trajectories while preserving creative flexibility.
-This work highlights how classical computer vision algorithms effectively complement deep learning approaches, addressing limitations in purely data-driven systems and improving content quality through adherence to fundamental physical principles.
+This work shows that classical computer vision algorithms effectively complement deep learning, addressing limitations of purely data-driven methods through mathematically grounded geometric principles.